seanorama/gloo/test/e2e/README.md

 ```

-### Debug Tests
+### Debugging Tests

 #### Use WAIT_ON_FAIL
-When Ginkgo encounters a [test failure](https://onsi.github.io/ginkgo/#mental-model-how-ginkgo-handles-failure) it will attempt to clean up relevant resources, which includes stopping the running instance of Envoy.
+When Ginkgo encounters a [test failure](https://onsi.github.io/ginkgo/#mental-model-how-ginkgo-handles-failure) it will attempt to clean up relevant resources, which includes stopping the running instance of Envoy, preventing the developer from inspecting the state of the Envoy instance for useful clues.

 To avoid this clean up, run the test(s) with `WAIT_ON_FAIL=1`.
 When the test fails, it will halt execution, allowing you to inspect the state of the Envoy instance.